ispc/ispc/docs/perfguide.rst

 improve control flow coherence.

-Second, processing compact regions may mean that the data accessed by program instances in the gang is be more coherent, leading to performance benefits from better cache hit rates.
+Second, processing compact regions may mean that the data accessed by program instances in the gang is more coherent, leading to performance benefits from better cache hit rates.

 As a concrete example, for the ray tracer example in the ``ispc``